ylincen/TURS/README.txt

+Algorithm & Experiment code for the paper:
+Yang, L & van Leeuwen, M Truly Unordered Probabilistic Rule Sets for Multi-class Classification.
+In: Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECMLPKDD 2022), Springer, 2022.

 All packages required are in requirement.txt.
 I use Python 3.8.10 for developing all TURS code.

 To get the AUC of TURS (for Experiment 1), and Rule lengths and Number of Rules (for Experiment 3),